 * CreepyChild: Wendy and her followers are a borderline example.
 They ''write lists'' of new ways to torment Linda, including ''forcibly undressing her'' on two separate occasions.
 Later, Wendy and her gang attack Jill at the bus stop and throw her books on the ground.

 * DoubleStandard: Touched on regarding overweight males versus overweight females.
-Jill notes that one of the boys gleefully tormenting Linda is extremely overweight.
+Jill notes that one of the boys gleefully tormenting Linda for her "blubber" is extremely overweight and is, in fact, fatter than her.
 Even better, he's jumping rope to a mocking chant directed towards the title character.
 Special attention is called to his undulating rolls of fat in the narration.

-* MoralGuardians: The book was banned in a lot of places for it's complete lack of sugarcoating and the use of curse words by young kids.
+* MoralGuardians: The book was banned in a lot of places for its complete lack of sugarcoating, KarmaHoudini ending, and the use of curse words by young kids.
 Another, darker reason is that some claim it to be fuel for future bullies.